THE LABORATORY REPORT

 Matlab is available free of charge as part of the software package distributed to NJIT students.
 Additional information may be obtained from www.mathworks.com.

 Assignments for simulation of some circuits studied in this laboratory are described in this manual.
 The best way to compare experimental data with simulations is to plot them on the same graph.
-You will have to export PSPICE simulation data to a spreadsheet to present them together with experimental points on the same graph.
+You will have to export MultiSim simulation data to a spreadsheet and present them together with experimental points on the same graph.
+Preferably, each experimental point is also marked with its error bar.

 The best way of analyzing strings of data, such as a frequency distribution, is to make an appropriate graph on which the theory is represented by a continuous curve and experimental data by points, as described in the previous section.
 In such case you do not need to join the points with a continuous line; their distance from the curve will be the measure of agreement between the experiment and theory.
 If there is no theoretical curve on the graph, the data points may be joined by a continuous line which is to represent the measured function.
 A caution is advised if there are just a few data points on the graph.
 Computers may draw a meaningless zigzag stick figure through scattered points.
 You may do a much better job by drawing a smooth line between the points by hand, unless you use software with capabilities of fitting a spline or other function, based on statistical analysis of the data.